Purpose of this Summary

 Your retiree coverage under SUBlue, SUOrange, or SUPro will be consistent with the coverage provided to active employees, with the following exceptions upon Medicare-eligibility:

-- You and your qualified dependents are required to enroll in Medicare Parts A and B as soon as eligibility for such coverage commences, and you will be responsible for the cost of Medicare Part B. Medicare will pay primary and the University will pay secondary under the Medicare carve-out integration method.
+- You and your qualified dependents are required to enroll in Medicare Parts A and B immediately and provide a copy of your Medicare card to Lifetime Benefit Solutions.
+You will be responsible for the cost of Medicare Part B. Medicare will pay primary and the University will pay secondary under the Medicare carve-out integration method.
 As a participant, this will not change the amount you have to pay for cost-sharing (co-pays, deductibles, coinsurance, etc.).
-Your physician will first submit your claims to Medicare and any unpaid balance will be forwarded to POMCO automatically.
-POMCO will then apply the University’s plan benefit after reducing for Medicare coverage.
+Your physician will first submit your claims to Medicare and any unpaid balance will be forwarded to Excellus BCBS automatically.
+Excellus BCBS will then apply the University’s plan benefit after reducing for Medicare coverage.

 - Even if you do not enroll in Parts A and B immediately, the SU Retiree Medical Plan will reduce the benefit available by the amount Medicare would have paid, which will increase your costs for any services that Medicare would have covered.
 In addition, you may pay increased Part B premiums if you fail to enroll within three months of your retirement date.